Spiral Antidepressant Withdrawal Field Guide

 Who Should Use This Guide

-For Patients and Clinicians Together
+For You and Your Clinician, Together

-Co-Creating the Plan
+Co-Creating Your Plan

-Tone and Approach
+Our Tone and Approach

 Why a Spiral Approach?